-Department Chair: Dr. James L. Rose E-mail: jrose@auk.edu.kw
+Department Chair: Dr. James L. Rose

+E-mail: jrose@auk.edu.kw

 The mission of the Department of Social and Behavioral Sciences is to advance knowledge of humanity through critical inquiry.
-The department strives to achieve this mission by employing multidisciplinary methods to examine the human mind, individual and group behavior, societies, and cultures.
+The department strives to achieve this mission by employing multidisciplinary methods to examine the human mind, individual and group behavior, societies, cultures, and the environment.